BlendedSiteGenerator/Blended/README.md

 In these files you place the markup for each section to be generated.

-When working with pages, you can optionally specifiy which template you want (other than `content_page.html`) by adding the name of the template file without the extension to the first line of the page, and then at least five `+`s to the second line.
+When working with pages, you can optionally specify which template you want (other than `content_page.html`) by adding the name of the template file without the extension to the first line of the page, and then at least five `+`s to the second line.
 For example, if I wanted to use a template called `blog_page.html` for a certain page, I would put

 ```
 blog_page